bizmindx/SP35/README.md

 # SP35
 Evm - solana benchmark experimentation

-The goal of this experiment is to use AI to benchmark and test porting of smart contracts across chains
+The goal of this experiment is to use AI to benchmark and test porting of smart contract codebase across chains

 ### Benchmark
 Accuracy in code translation at least > 90%